TomaszK94/SQL/README.md

 fig.tight_layout()
 plt.show()
 ```

+**Here’s an overview of the leading data analyst positions in 2023:**
+- **Significant Salary Variation:** The top 10 highest-paying data analyst roles range from $184,000 to $650,000, highlighting substantial earning potential in the industry.
+- **Variety of Employers:** Organizations such as SmartAsset, Meta, and AT&T offer competitive salaries, indicating widespread demand across various sectors.
+- **Diverse Job Titles:** There is a wide range of job titles, from Data Analyst to Director of Analytics, showcasing the different roles and specializations within data analytics.

 ![Top Paying Jobs](Visualization/1_top_paying_jobs.png)
 *Bar graph visualizing the salary for the top 10 salaries for data analysts (remotely)*